-What it was quite compelling was the detection of a ionospheric localized anomaly ( $\sim$ 40° S), or as named by Edemskiy et al. (2018) a localized TEC enhancement (LTE), to the south of the southern conjugate geomagnetic region of the EIA.
-This LTE can be identified in the GIM map of September 8, 2017 at $\sim$ 02:00 UT (Fig. 2).
-In the right column of Fig. 2, $\Delta$ VTEC maps for September 7, 8 and 9, 2017 at 02:00 UT are also presented.
-It can be seen from these $\Delta$ VTEC maps that a day before and after that the LTE appeared, no anomalies were visible.
-However as already indicated, the day that the ionospheric storm occurred (September 8), the dramatic enhancement of the VTEC to the south of the EIA, manifested as a LTE, was observed.
+What was quite compelling was the detection of an ionospheric localized anomaly ($\sim 40^{\circ}$ S) - or as named by Edemskiy et al. (2018), a localized TEC enhancement - to the south of the southern geomagnetic conjugate region of the EIA.
+This LTE can be identified in the GIM map of 8 September 2017 at $\sim 02:00$ UT (Fig. 2).
+In the right column of Fig. 2, Δ VTEC maps for 7, 8 and 9 September 2017 at 02:00 UT are also presented.
+It can be seen from these Δ VTEC maps that, a day before and after the LTE appeared, no anomalies were visible.
+However as already indicated, the day that the ionospheric storm occurred (8 September), the dramatic enhancement of the VTEC to the south of the EIA, manifested as a LTE, was observed.

 In Fig. 3 the dynamics of the LTE can be clearly seen.
-It can be noticed that this LTE was very transitory, in the $\Delta$ VTEC maps it appeared at $\sim$ 02:00 UT on September 8 and at $\sim$ 06:00 UT it was already gone.
-This unforseen positive ionospheric storm covers most of New Zealand and extends westward towards the south-eastern part of Australia and eastward towards the Pacific.
-The maximum peak of this LTE happened as well on September 8 at 02:00 UT with $\Delta$ VTEC = 6.47 TECU (where 1 TECU = $10^{16}$ electrons/m).
+It can be noticed that this LTE was very transitory - in the Δ VTEC maps it appeared at ~ 02:00 UT on 8 September and at ~ 06:00 UT it was already gone.
+This unforseen positive ionospheric storm covers most of New Zealand and extends westward towards the southeastern part of Australia and eastward towards the Pacific.
+The maximum peak of this LTE also happened on 8 September at 02:00 UT with Δ VTEC = 6.47 TECU Units (TECU; where 1 TECU = 1016 electrons m-2).